 Grandparents Raising Grandchildren

 It's a situation with growing numbers.
-In Minnesota, it's now estimated that more than 71,000 kids (an increase of 100% since 1990) are now living under the primary care of a grandparent or some older relative.
-Nationwide, there are more than 4.5 million children living in 2.4 million households headed by grandparents, according to the 2000 U.S. Census, marking a 30 percent climb during the past 10 years.
+In Minnesota, it's now estimated that more than 68,000 kids (an increase of 40% since 2000) are now living under the primary care of a grandparent or some older relative.
+Nationwide, more than 2.5 million children are cared for by extended family or close family friends because the biological parents are unable to do so.
+Legal custody of the child may or may not be involved, and the child may be related by blood, marriage, or adoption.
+This arrangement is also known as “kin care” or “relative care”.

 Reasons for a parent's absence or unwillingness can include: